Ansonymous/MAT---MySQL-Analysis-Tool/Read Me First.md

 - Added shortcut commands in “man” command list
 - Colour print output for “analyze binary” command

-- v1.3 will update soon
+- v1.3 will release soon
 - Added 'save output' command for saving previous output into a file

 # Warning